 - Social Order and Community

-and by the end of the article, my new COVID 19 podcast series was born.
-You can listen on Cur8able The Podcast with new episodes every Tuesday and Thursday starting, The premise of the series is simple, I share what I’m reading, watching, listening to and I share how it resonates with me as a woman with a disability and a disability fashion stylist.
+And by the end of the article, my new COVID 19 podcast series was born.
+You can listen on Cur8able The Podcast with new episodes every Tuesday and Thursday, The premise of the series is simple, I share what I’m reading, watching, listening to, and I how it resonates with me as a woman with a disability and a disability fashion stylist.
+I refer to it as a bite-sized podcast since each episode is 10 minutes or less.
 I hope you’ll subscribe and join the conversation.